 The WVDEP provides download services for GIS data developed or maintained in-house.
-Data is available as shapefiles or file geodatabases.
+Our enterprise data is available for downloading from our Open Data Hub website and the links are below.
 Lidar data is available as LAS files.
 Nearly all commercial mapping software can read the shapefile format.
 In addition there are a variety of open source or free software that can read shapefiles, including QGIS, ArcGIS Earth and Google Earth Pro.
 Most vector data is updated daily Monday-Friday.

-- (DMR) Underground mining limits-- Extents of potential underground mining.
+- (DMR) Underground Mining Limits-- Extents of potential underground mining.
 Data is taken from subsidence control plan maps.
-It represents the area within which mining may take place, for purposes of subsidence planning, and not the area wich already has been mined.
+It represents the area within which mining may take place, for purposes of subsidence planning, and not the area which already has been mined.

-- (DMR) Permit boundary-- Mining permit boundaries, representing areas of surface disturbance associated with coal and quarry mining operations.
+- (DMR) Permit Boundary: Revoked mining permit boundaries, representing areas of surface disturbance associated with coal and quarry mining operations.

-- (DMR) Mining refuse structures-- Locations of coal refuse fills and impoundment.
+- (DMR) Mining Refuse Fills-- Locations of coal refuse fills.

-- (DMR) Valley fills-- Extents of overburden fills associated with mining activity.
+- (DMR) Spoil Fills-- Extents of overburden fills associated with mining activity.

 - (OER) Voluntary remediation sites-- point locations from DEP's ERIS database associated with voluntary remediation projects